 What should I do now?
 The Data Protectors can help you make a claim for compensation even if you have not experienced a financial loss as a result of the EasyJet data breach.
-Contact us today to start your claim (link to contact form).
+Contact us today to start your claim.

 What will it cost me to make a claim for the EasyJet data breach?
 Our specialist data protection solicitors work on a ‘no-win, no-fee’ basis so if your solicitor does not win your case, you will not be required to pay legal fees.